Adamage/tutorials/tutorials/huggingface/README.md

 ### Preparing the datasets

-We use the IMDB dataset containing movie reviews together with information on whether the review is positive or negative as our data.
+We use the IMDB dataset as our data.
+It contains movie reviews together with information on whether the review is positive or negative.
 To load the data we use the datasets library.